Moors-Code/visium_OB_motherhood/README.md

 [2]:https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE224360

-1. QC, Normalization and Subset: `120123_Normalisation_subset_merge_paper.Rmd`
+1. QC, Normalization and Subset: `1_Normalisation_subset_merge.Rmd`
-    * Input file (assumes path: "")
+    * Input files (assumes path to spaceranger output files)
     * Reads in the output of the spaceranger pipeline, and returns a Seurat object.
-    * Removal of connective tissue and joint dimensional reduction to cluster on the underlying RNA expression data.
+    * Removal of spots located on ensheathing regions and joint dimensional reduction to cluster on the underlying RNA expression data.

-2. Differential gene expression: `120123_DGE_Table_Paper.Rmd`
+2. Differential gene expression: `2_DGE_Table_Paper.Rmd`
     * Takes merged file as input and filters for state/cluster to compere.
     * FindMarkers() function is used to generate .csv files of idents of interests.

 3. Figures from the paper: `120123_Figure_svg.Rmd`
     * Takes merged file as input
-    * Uses .xlsx file as input for figuer xx

-Figures: XXX Were created by shiny app

 ## SessionInfo